CIBC-Internal/python/Doc/library/os.rst

    file descriptor *fd*.
 If *fd* is not associated with a terminal device, an exception is raised.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: write(fd, str)

    Write the bytestring in *str* to file descriptor *fd*.

    Return the number of bytes actually written.

-   Availability: Unix, Windows.

    .. note::